-Gliding snow represents the main danger.
-Fresh wind slabs require caution.

 A latent danger of gliding avalanches exists.
 This applies on steep grassy slopes.
 The avalanche prone locations are to be found in all aspects below approximately 2000 m and on steep sunny slopes below approximately 2600 m.
 As a consequence of warming during the day and the solar radiation, the likelihood of gliding avalanches and moist snow slides being released will increase a little.
 During the night as well, individual gliding avalanches are possible.
-In their paths avalanches can entrain large quantities of snow.
 These can in isolated cases reach very large size.
 Areas with glide cracks are to be avoided.
-The strong wind has transported the fresh and old snow significantly.
-This applies at high altitudes and in high Alpine regions.
-The fresh wind slabs can be released by a single winter sport participant in some cases in particular on northwest to north to northeast facing aspects above approximately 2400 m.
-Such avalanche prone locations are rather rare and are clearly recognisable to the trained eye.
+The fresh wind slabs of the weekend can still be released in some cases on extremely steep northwest, north and northeast facing slopes in high Alpine regions.
+Such avalanche prone locations are rare and are clearly recognisable to the trained eye.
 Mostly avalanches are only small.
-At elevated altitudes the avalanche prone locations will become more prevalent.
-The backcountry and freeriding conditions are generally favourable.
+The backcountry and freeriding conditions are favourable over a wide area.

-Snowpack

-Danger patterns

-dp 2: gliding snow

-dp 6: cold, loose snow and wind

-Fresh wind slabs are lying on soft layers on northwest to north to northeast facing aspects above the tree line.
-Outgoing longwave radiation during the night will be good.
-The surface of the snowpack will soften during the day.
-This applies at low altitude as well as on very steep sunny slopes below approximately 2400 m.
-The old snowpack will be moist at low altitude.
-The old snowpack will be in most cases favourable.

-Tendency

-Gliding snow represents the main danger.
-Slight increase in danger as a consequence of warming during the day and solar radiation.